cssnr/docker-tags-action/README.md

 ### tags

-This is the default tag added which is also set as the version for the label.

 | Event             | Ref                 | Tags     |
 | ----------------- | ------------------- | -------- |
 | `tag` / `release` | `refs/tags/v1.0.0`  | `v1.0.0` |
 | `push` / `other`  | `refs/heads/master` | `master` |
 | `pull_request`    | `refs/pull/1/merge` | `pr-1`   |

+This is the default tag added which is also set as the version for the label.

-TODO/WIP: Add an option called `default` to disable or override the default tag.
+Coming Soon: Add an option called `default` to disable or override the default tag.

 ### labels

-These are the default labels.
-You can add them or remove them by providing a key with no value.

 ```shell
 org.opencontainers.image.description=Example Repository Description